 Chemical engineering and materials science professor Pinar Akcora studies energy technologies including the properties of ionic liquid-containing, polymer-decorated nanoparticles that can be used as electrolytes for fuel cell membranes and electroactive actuators.

-And mechanical engineering professor Annie Zhang examines the thermal conductivity of a wide range of nanocompounds such as molybdenum disulfide, molybdenum diselenide, tungsten diselenide, bismuth telluride, tin chalcogenide and antimony telluride that hold potential as EV battery materials.
+Mechanical engineering professor Annie Zhang examines the thermal conductivity of a wide range of nanocompounds such as molybdenum disulfide, molybdenum diselenide, tungsten diselenide, bismuth telluride, tin chalcogenide and antimony telluride that hold potential as EV battery materials.

 Biofuels have also long been an area of Stevens focus.